dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 3,000 BC and undoubtedly knew of each other.
 There was significant trade.
 In fact, until the discovery of Harrapan cities, the only evidence we had were artifacts found in Sumerian cities.
-At that point, we weren't aware of the Indus Valley Civilization (ICV.)
+At that point, we weren't aware of that the Indus Valley Civilization (ICV) existed.

 ### Sumeria